 The Village Temple stands aloof, normally guarded by the old Temple Keeper and his dogs.
-There is no sign of them and the building looks grander than ever, its huge roof of golden tiles carried by ornately carved pillars along the sides and at each corner a bronze dragon.
+There is no sign of them and the building looks grander than ever, its huge roof of golden tiles carried by ornately carved pillars along the sides and at each corner by a bronze dragon.
 Before the two great, red, wooden doors is a large brass pot of freshly lit incense sticks filling the air with pungent smells and dense smoke.

 The villagers drop back as the Elders file each side of the Chief to stand in a row on the Temple’s lowest step.
 Dragonfly is required to stand a step higher and they all face upwards towards the entrance.
-The band stops playing and in the sudden silence the Chief addresses the Village Temple and the Ancestral Spirits within.
+The band stops playing and in the sudden silence the Chief Elder addresses the Village Temple and the Ancestral Spirits within.

 “We bring you Swimming Dragonfly, newest of our number.
 He has come to meet our Ancestors and pay his respects.”
 The Chief speaks quietly now, even kindly.
 “Swimming Dragonfly.
 Your time for manhood has come.
 Go into the Temple.
 Kneel before the Village Gods.
 Tell them all that is in your heart.
 Seek their help throughout your life.
 You will see statues of your ancestors along the walls.
 Do not disturb them.
 You will eat nothing and drink nothing.
 In the darkness you will hear many things.
 Keep a steady spirit and remain silent.
 When the sun rises we will be here to greet you back.”

-Slowly, solemnly Swimming Dragonfly ascends they stairs towards the dark mouth of the temple, the incense smoke swirling about him.
+Slowly, solemnly Swimming Dragonfly ascends they stairs towards the dark mouth of the Temple, the incense smoke swirling about him.
 He can feel the Elders watching silently behind him.
 And then a small anxious voice cries, “Good luck my Dragon.”